-to reduce the costs related to trading and market impact, including effecting the re-composition in stages over a period of time.
+The sub-fund's assets are periodically reconstituted in accordance with the investment strategy's rules (reselecting the approximately thirty shares that the sub-fund will invest in) with the intention that each constituent share is equally weighted.
+However, in order to minimise impacts on performance when trading the sub-fund's assets, the sub-fund manager may take necessary steps to reduce the costs related to trading and market impact, including effecting the re-composition in stages over a period of time.
 Consequently, the sub-fund may at certain times hold more or less than thirty different shares and may not therefore be equally weighted at all times.

-14. For the sub-fund DWS Invest CROCI Japan
+16. For the sub-fund DWS Invest CROCI Japan